Medical Waste Disposal & Sustainable Plastic Recycling – Expert Solutions For Healthcare Providers From Secure Waste

 Common Healthcare Plastics

-Sterilization wrap: Non-woven polypropylene (PP, labeled with recycling code #5) used extensively for surgical packs and sterile instrument wrapping.
+Sterilization wrap: Non-woven polypropylene (PP, labeled with recycling code #5), used extensively for surgical packs and wrapping sterile instruments.
 This “blue wrap” is ubiquitous in operating rooms and represents a significant volume of plastic waste.
-While technically recyclable, contamination concerns and lack of processing infrastructure have historically limited recycling of this material.
+While technically recyclable, concerns about contamination and a lack of processing infrastructure have historically limited the recycling of this material.

 IV solution and irrigation bottles: Rigid polypropylene or high-density polyethylene (HDPE, labeled #2 or #5) containers for saline, irrigation fluids, disinfectants, and other liquids.
 These durable containers are often clean after use and highly suitable for recycling if properly emptied and segregated.